l4rzy/l4rzy.github.io/_posts/2023-09-15-cnpen-mock-exam.md

 Now the last challenge is to use the ssh key to get to somewhere, specifically to read the flag on `s2.cnpen-mock.secops.group`

-Let's scan the site for more information
+Let's scan the site for more information:

 ```
 rzy@L4SPC % nmap -A -Pn -sV s2.cnpen-mock.secops.group                                                                ~